Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 In the meantime, he notes these key points to keep in mind:

-- All immunocompromised patients should get vaccinated if they’re eligible, because the benefits outweigh any potential unknowns.
+- All immunocompromised patients should get vaccinated, because the benefits outweigh any potential unknowns.
 (There’s no reason to think the vaccine would be less safe in immunocompromised patients, but it could be less effective.)

 - The timing of the vaccination with respect to individual treatments should be discussed with your rheumatology health care provider.
 (The American College of Rheumatology released clinical guidance on how to time your medication with the vaccine.)